 Wind noise is caused by the vibration of microphone membranes due to wind turbulence around the microphone inlets, which makes the air fluctuate.
-Due to the position of behind-the-ear hearing aids and their microphones, wind noise may appear much worse or louder to a person wearing these hearing aids.
-By contrast, the unaided ear with the eardrum hidden away in the ear canal, shielded by the outer ear, is much less susceptible to air turbulence.
+Due to the position of behind-the-ear hearing aids and their microphones, wind noise may appear much worse or louder to a person wearing hearing aids.
+This, as opposed to the unaided ear with the eardrum hidden away in the ear canal, shielded by the outer ear and much less susceptible to air turbulence.